GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

   The Cloud Storage bucket name is invalid.
 Make sure the Cloud Storage bucket is created, and the Cloud Storage bucket name is specified correctly.

-- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = InvalidArgument desc = failed to find the sidecar container in Pod spec`
+- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = FailedPrecondition desc = failed to find the sidecar container in Pod spec`

   The Cloud Storage FUSE sidecar container was not injected.
 Please check the Pod annotation `gke-gcsfuse/volumes: "true"` is set correctly.

 - Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = InvalidArgument desc = the sidecar container failed with error: Incorrect Usage. flag provided but not defined: -xxx`

   Invalid mount flags are passed to Cloud Storage FUSE.
 Please check [Cloud Storage FUSE Mount Flags](#cloud-storage-fuse-mount-flags) for more details.

+- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = ResourceExhausted desc = the sidecar container failed with error: signal: killed`

+  The gcsfuse process was killed by cgroup.
+This is typically caused by OOM.
+Please consider increasing the sidecar container memory limit by using the annotation `gke-gcsfuse/memory-limit`.

 ## Limitations